Gold Coast Health & Knowledge Precinct

 Many leading researchers are focused on translation and commercialisation of their research outcomes and welcome industry partnerships.

-From malaria to the deadly Strep A bacteria and the world’s largest critical mass in cancer glycomics, the Institute for Glycomics is the only facility of its kind in Australia and one of only a handful in the world tackling diseases of global impact at the new frontier of biomedical research – glycomics – cracking the ‘carbohydrate code’ and the crucial role carbohydrates play in diseases.
+From malaria to the deadly Strep A bacteria and the world’s largest critical mass in cancer glycomics, the Institute for Biomedicine and Glycomics is the only facility of its kind in Australia and one of only a handful in the world tackling diseases of global impact at the new frontier of biomedical research – glycomics – cracking the ‘carbohydrate code’ and the crucial role carbohydrates play in diseases.

 The Institute provides a multidisciplinary approach to research and education, spanning medicinal and computational chemistry and various biological and physical sciences.
 A comprehensive portfolio of research programs focuses on some of the most significant viral pathogens (influenza, parainfluenza, dengue virus, HIV and emerging alphaviruses); bacterial infections (N. meningitidis, N. gonorrhoeae and Group A Streptococcus); parasitic diseases (including the malaria vaccine, PlasProtecT® currently in human clinical trials); and cancers.
 It also hosts the Australian Centre for Cancer Glycomics, a world-leading cluster of researchers.